How to Install EPEL on Rocky Linux

 sudo fail2ban-client status

-This shows active jails (protection rules) monitoring SSH and other services. fail2ban automatically blocks IP addresses after configurable failed login attempts, reducing brute-force attack exposure on internet-facing servers.
+The default configuration protects SSH connections. fail2ban automatically bans IP addresses after a configurable number of failed login attempts, significantly reducing brute-force attack exposure on internet-facing servers.
+For more comprehensive protection, refer to our SSH configuration guide for Rocky Linux.

 htop provides an interactive process viewer with color-coded resource usage, making it easier to monitor system performance compared to the standard top command.
 Install it from EPEL: